isabdch/calculator/README.md

 ## ✏️ Project Description

-A calculator that I made to practice grid and flexbox.
+This is a basic calculator project I made to practice grid and flexbox.

 Project is created with: